pedrocosta132/pedrocosta132/README.md

 I am a Frontend Developer from 🇵🇹 Portugal.

-- 🔭 Currently working as a Web Developer at Sincelo.
+- 🔭 Currently working as a Full-Stack Developer at Sincelo.
 - 🌱 Also exploring mobile development.
 - 🤓 Currently pursuing certification in Web Accessibility.
 - ⚡ Bachelor's degree in Software Engineering.
 Associate's degree in Software development.